SakuraLove/thrift-pool/README.md

 - Report issues, questions, feature requests on [GitHub Issues](https://github.com/Clever/thrift-pool/issues)

 Pull requests are welcome!
 Please ensure your patches are well tested.
 Please create separate branches for separate features/patches.

+## License declaration

+### This version of code edited Based On [node-thrift-pool](https://www.npmjs.com/package/node-thrift-pool), Source hosted at [GitHub](https://github.com/Clever/thrift-pool)

+### Edited Source host at [GitHub](https://github.com/Y2Nk4/thrift-pool)

+Edited For Fixing an issue

+Now it will not throw the Error if it occurs Errors while encoding the params or calling the remote function.
+Instead, it will callback the error by using the cb function This can prevent the issue that the try/catch cannot catch the error in an asynchronous function

+And I don't have much experience with CoffeeScript, so I decided to deprecate the CoffeeScript, and using the pure JavaScript instead.

+But the original code is still available on the `/deprecated` folder.